Companies are often spurred to undertake business process mapping to improve their quality management.

 Process maps as part of a Lean Document Management System

 With this kind of product, processes can be described simply and visually through interactive flow diagrams, with components that hyperlink to the more substantial regulatory and operational documentation sitting underneath it all.
-Ultimately, all the structures and procedures of a business can be mapped in this way, showing the links and dependencies between every part of a company and all their processes in macro and micro-detail.
+Ultimately, all the structures and procedures of a business can be mapped in this way, showing the links and dependencies between every part of a company and all their processes at a macro and micro level.

 With a system flexible enough to have non-coders update the process maps, but robust enough to control changes through group review and approval functions, they can become a truly organic part of a company-wide process of ongoing learning and optimisation.